skip to content

 What are the main provisions of the Act affecting universities?

 The main provisions of the Act for universities are as follows.
-These are due to come into force on 1 August 2025.
+These came into force on 1 August 2025.

 What are the new compliance mechanisms?

-In its role as regulator, the OfS will do the following:
+In its role as regulator, the OfS is required to:

 Other aspects of the OfS's role are due to be amended before their introduction, including: